Safwaan-GitHub/so_long/README.md

 Contributing

-We welcome contributions to "So_Long: Death's Collection".
+Contributions are welcome to "So_Long: Death's Collection".
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
 License

 This project is licensed under the MIT License - see the LICENSE.md file for details.